+A Phase 1 clinical trial was conducted to demonstrate the safety of NeoCart for use when implanted into cartilage defects in the knee with the intention of repairing the articular cartilage defects.
 The two-year results of our Phase 1 clinical trial were published in the American Journal of Sports Medicine in 2009.
 Among the eight patients studied, all of whom enrolled in 2005 and completed five years of observation, a highly favorable safety profile of NeoCart was documented.
+The trial was completed in 2010 and final data collection was completed in 2011.
 Specifically, few reported complications occurred and no serious adverse events (expected or unexpected) were deemed treatment-related.
 No cases of infection, implant rejection or immune reaction were documented.
 Additionally, joint stiffness and implant overgrowth did not occur in any patient.
 Efficacy signals in the form of significant improvement in pain and function, measured with patient-reported outcome surveys such as the visual analog pain scale and the IKDC Subjective score, compared to each patient's baseline scores were also noted.